-- 804.1 Single Pole Slalom is permitted in all International FIS Competitions. - A Single Pole Slalom has no outside pole except the first and the last gate, a delayed gate and combinations (hairpin, vertical). - 804.3 Where there is no outside pole, both feet and ski tips must have passed the turning pole on the same side, following the normal race line of the slalom crossing the imaginary line from turning pole to turning pole.
+- 804.1 Single Pole Slalom is permitted in all International FIS Competitions. - A Single Pole Slalom has no outside pole except the first gate and the last gate, a delayed gate and combinations (hairpin, vertical). - 804.3 Where there is no outside pole, both feet and ski tips must have passed the turning pole on the same side, following the normal race line of the slalom crossing the imaginary line from turning pole to turning pole.
 If competitors lose a ski, without committing a fault, e.g. not by straddling a pole, then the tip of the remaining ski and both feet must meet both requirements.
-If competitors have not correctly crossed the imaginary line from turning pole to turning pole and does not follow the normal race line, they have to climb back up and pass around the missed turning pole.
 Where there is an outside pole (first and last gate, delayed gate, and combinations (hairpin, vertical) art.
 661.4.1. is valid.